johanronkko/quote-service/README.md

 ## Endpoints

 Every endpoint will respond with an HTTP status `code` and a `success` indicator.
-If an error happens, the response body will consist of an `error`field.
+If an error happens, the response body will consist of an `error` field.
 All data is sent via a `data` field.
-See below examples for the endpoints.
+See below for examples of response bodies for the endpoints. `cmd/quote-api/handler/handler_test.go` also serves as documention.

 ### Healthcheck